Blocks and Models

 Process(`ls`, ProcessExited(0))

-Now to import our model use the importSchematic(filename::AbstractString)
+Now to import our model use the importSchematic(filename::AbstractString) function.

 m = importSchematic("./sample.schematic")